MoonBrainLab/GradCPT-Simultaneous-EEG-fMRI-DTI-Data/README.md

 # Overview
 # This pipeline processes:
+gradCPT task: Using a MATLAB script to present gradCPT stimuli (CPT_withinSubject1_v2.m)

 EEG Data: Using a MATLAB script to preprocess EEG data and insert fMRI TR (repetition time) markers for concurrent EEG-fMRI studies.

 fMRI Data: Using fMRIPrep via a Bash script for preprocessing functional MRI data.